JohnsonLJS/381project-group25/README.md

  4. login in the index page, each link can click, the "MU" image and the logout, note button can cilck too.

- 5. "MU" image link to the MU website, logout button can logout and go to the cover page, the note page will go to the note page
+ 5. "MU" image link to the MU website, logout button can logout and go to the cover page, the note page will go to the button page

  6.